Improving Addiction Recovery

 We synthesized our research through a journey map and chose two key moments to focus on.
 This helped us identify a specific problem and target demographic.

-Many people don’t feel comfortable attending peer support groups despite their benefits
+Many people don’t feel comfortable attending peer support groups

-Design Decision: Help people join or form communities
+Help people comfortably join or form communities

-Design Decision: Provide immediate access to short and long-term support for managing triggers
+Provide immediate access to short and long-term support for managing triggers

 Young adults are the hardest hit but most underserved

-Design Decision: Create a digital touch point flexible to different beliefs
+Create a digital touch point flexible to different beliefs

 Ideating